HedvigInsurance/web/src/pages/index.en.md

       title: Help in seconds.
 Replacement in minutes.
 peril_forest:
   bottom_paragraph: Read the full terms of the insurance in the app.
+  heading: >-
-  heading: Hedvig covers everything a traditional insurance covers – even your gadgets.
+    Hedvig covers everything a traditional home insurance covers – even your gadgets
 philosophy:
   cards:
     card1_paragraph: 'Hedvig takes a low, fixed fee from your monthly premium.'
-    card2_paragraph: The rest is set aside for damages so we can pay out quickly.
+    card2_paragraph: The rest is set aside for claims so we can pay out quickly.
     card3_paragraph: >-
       If there is any money left at the end of the year we give it to charities selected by our members.
-  heading: A different type of insurer
+  heading: A different kind of insurer
   paragraph: >-
     Hedvig does things differently from traditional insurers.
 Our model puts your interests first.
 It starts with us only taking a fixed fee.
 By doing